nunomourinho/forensicVmAutopsyUserManual/docs/user/plugin_management.rst

    Initiate the plugin execution by pressing the **Run Selected Plugin** button.

 4. **Review the Plugin Output**:
    Post execution, it's vital to inspect the results and logs.
-These can be found within the **Output Console** tab.
+These can be found within the **:term:`Output Console`** tab.

     .. raw:: latex